Post

 Many screencast creators prefer recording the entire screen, as this Twitter thread shows.
 With my LG Ultra HD, it is no problem to record 16:9 full screen.
 But when you record on the built-in 16:10 MacBook display, macOS does not allow you to change the resolution to a 16:9 ratio.
 But you can always connect to an external display with a different resolution and mirror it to your built-in display.

-BetterDummy can do this virtually.
-It lets you create a 16:9 dummy display and mirror it to your built-in display.
+BetterDummy can do this virtually: it lets you create a 16:9 dummy display and mirror it to your built-in display.
 You can then record 16:9 full screen on the mirrored dummy screen.